Axway/open-banking-docs/content/en/docs/deployment/upgrade.md

 helm uninstall [ACP_PREREQ_RELEASE_NAME] -n [NAMESPACE]
 ```

-After this it is reqdy to upgrade process.
+After this it is ready to upgrade process.

 ## Steps